To prevent and reduce the impact of diabetes a range of local and statewide programs focus on:

 • healthy eating and active living.

-NSW Health is working closely with partners to develop these programs and to ensure that patients with diabetes are receiving the best care, in the most appropriate setting.
+NSW Health is working closely with its partners to develop these programs and to ensure that patients with diabetes receive the best care, in the most appropriate setting.

 On this page